 Building an ecosystem

-In a recent experiment designed to figure out how the microbiome of tadpoles was influenced by other animal species in the environment, my colleagues and I studied healthy communities of freshwater bacteria, crustaceans and insects from wetland habitats in the Brazilian Atlantic Forest.
+In a 2020 experiment designed to figure out how the microbiome of tadpoles was influenced by other animal species in the environment, my colleagues and I studied healthy communities of freshwater bacteria, crustaceans and insects from wetland habitats in the Brazilian Atlantic Forest.
 We focused on their feeding activities – how they filtered water to get their food and broke down dead plant material.

 It is well known that these feeding activities are essential for ecosystem functions such as decomposition.
 But we found that these food webs also served another purpose: They boosted growth of “good” bacterial species in the environment, such as species that fight pathogenic microbes.